Riccardo Felici

-Riccardo Felici (Parma, 11 June 1819 – Lucca, 20 July 1902) was a physicist and Italian academician.
+Riccardo Felici (11 June 1819 – 20 July 1902) was a physicist and Italian professor of the University of Pisa.
+He is best known for the electrodynamics law that bears his name, through which the total charge passing through a circuit subject to an induced current can be calculated as the difference between the final and initial flux of the magnetic field, divided by the electrical resistance of the circuit.
+Felici anticipated, by almost fifty years, the experiments by André Blondel in 1914, in his search for the general law of magnetic induction.

 Biography

+Riccardo Felici was born in Parma, in the Duchy of Parma and Piacenza in 1819.

 Amidst many financial difficulties, he managed, at the age of 20, to go to Pisa to study at university.
 Initially oriented towards engineering studies, he devoted himself to physics research under the guidance of Carlo Matteucci.
 Appointed his assistant in 1846, he was then an adjunct professor at the Faculty of Natural Sciences, continuing to substitute Matteucci, who was engaged in politics.
 In 1859, he became a full professor and director of the university's Physics Cabinet, completely replacing Matteucci, who would later become minister.
-In 1849-50, he was appointed professor of physics and in 1851 undertook the systematic study of electromagnetic induction phenomena.
+In 1849–50, he was appointed professor of physics and in 1851 undertook the systematic study of electromagnetic induction phenomena.
 He also dealt with problems in optics.
 In Pisa, he devoted himself to the care of physics students, creating one of the first and most renowned schools of physics after the unification of Italy.

 In 1849, he took part in the Battle of Curtatone together with Ottaviano Fabrizio Mossotti, Carlo Matteucci, Leopoldo Pilla and Gaetano Giorgini.

 He married Elisa Frullini in 1854, from whom he had one daughter, Isabella.
 From 1870 to 1882 he was rector of the University of Pisa in alternating years.
 A member of various scientific academies and of the Accademia dei Lincei (1875), towards the end of his life he directed, together with Enrico Betti, the journal Il Nuovo Cimento (from 1893 to 1900), which he owned and bequeathed to the newly founded Italian Physical Society.